 \section{Machine Learning Methods}

-The data used for the various machine learning methods is generated in the following way.
-The matrix $R_{ij}$, given in Eq.~\eqref{eq:Driving}, is calculated for a given $J$, $h$, $T$, and $N$.
-Sparse Matrix methods are used to improve the speed of the computation.
-The Arnoldi method~\cite{arnoldi:principle} is used to calculate the second greatest (least negative) eigenvalue and the corresponding eigenvector.
-These correspond to $\lambda_2$ and $\bm{v}_2$ from Eq.~\eqref{eq:ProbExpansion}.
-These can be used to calculate $a_2$ using the method described of Sec.
-II in Ref.~\cite{PhysRevX.9.021060}.

-We use four different machine learning methods to predict the occurrence of the Mpemba Effect in an Ising chain between 5 and 15 spins.
-We work only with odd-numbered spins because these have different equilibria for the anti-ferromagnetic Ising model.
-All of these methods have certain free parameters called fit parameters and a loss function which measures the distance of the prediction from the data.
+We use four different machine learning methods to predict the occurrence of the Mpemba Effect in an Ising chain.
+All of the methods employed have certain free parameters called fit parameters and a loss function which measures the distance of the prediction from the data.
 The methods use various algorithms to fit the data or match the model to the data.